herangitbooks/www.3dic.xyz/en/list-of-publications.md

 \[1\]    **Ran He**, Masahisa Fujino, Sakai Taiji, Sakuyama Seiki, and Tadatomo Suga, Cu/Adhesive Hybrid Bonding By Using H-containing HCOOH Vapor Treatment at sub-200 °C. _Applied Surface Science_, Vol. 414, pp. 163–170, August, 2017. doi: [10.1016/j.apsusc.2017.03.168](/dx.doi.org/10.1016/j.apsusc.2017.03.168) \([pdf](http://www.3dic.org/images/5/54/2017_He._H-containing_HCOOH_vapor_treatment_for_hybrid_bonding.pdf)\)

+> **Abstract** － Cu/adhesive hybrid bonding is an attractive approach to three-dimensional \(3D\) integration because it provides direct Cu-Cu vertical interconnects and high mechanical stability.
+However, Cu/adhesive hybrid bonding at below 200 °C is still challenging because of bonding temperature mismatch between Cu-Cu and polymer adhesives and lacking of effective adhesive-compatible Cu surface activation methods.
+In this paper, we investigate and demonstrate a “Cu-ﬁrst” hybrid bonding technique by using hydrogen\(H\)-containing formic acid \(HCOOH\) vapor prebonding surface treatment for the ﬁrst time.
+In this technique, high-quality Cu-Cu bonding is obtained at 180–200 °C that is close to or even lower than the temperature of subsequent adhesive curing.
+We experimentally investigate the effects of the H-containing HCOOH vapor treatment for Cu-Cu bonding and cyclo-oleﬁn polymer adhesive–adhesive bonding.
+This technique enables Cu/adhesive hybrid bonding at below 200 °C, promising smaller thermal stress, higher throughput, and lower cost comparing to the existing “adhesive-ﬁrst” hybrid bonding method.

 \[2\]    **Ran He**, Masahisa Fujino, Akira Yamauchi, Yinghui Wang, and Tadatomo Suga.
 Combined Surface Activated Bonding Technique for Low-Temperature Cu/Dielectric Hybrid Bonding. _ECS Journal of Solid State Science and Technology_, Vol. 5, No. 7, pp. P419–P424, May, 2016. doi: [10.1149/2.0201607jss](/dx.doi.org/10.1149/2.0201607jss) \([pdf](http://www.3dic.org/images/4/4d/2016_He_Combined_Surface_Activated_Bonding_For_Cu_Dielectric_Hybrid_Bonding.pdf)\)

+> **Abstract** － Cu/dielectric hybrid bonding at low temperatures of no more than 200°C remains challenging because of the different features of Cu-Cu and dielectric-dielectric \(such as SiO2-SiO2\) bonding.
+This paper reports a combined surface activated bonding \(SAB\) technique for low-temperature Cu-Cu, SiO2-SiO2, and SiO2-SiNx bonding.
+This technique involves a combination of surface irradiation using a Si-containing Ar beam and prebonding attach-detach process prior to bonding in vacuum.
+Wafer bonding experiments were conducted at either room temperature or 200°C. Results of bonding strength measurements, transmission electron microscopy \(TEM\) and energy-dispersive X-ray spectroscopy \(EDS\) observations, and X-ray photoelectron spectroscopy \(XPS\) analysis were reported and discussed to understand the present combined SAB technique.

 \[3\]    **Ran He**, Masahisa Fujino, Akira Yamauchi, and Tadatomo Suga.
 Combined Surface-Activated Bonding Technique for Low-Temperature Hydrophilic Direct Wafer Bonding. _Japanese Journal of Applied Physics_, Vol. 55, No. 4S, pp. 04EC02-1–04EC02-5, April, 2016. doi: [10.7567/JJAP.55.04EC02](/dx.doi.org/10.7567/JJAP.55.04EC02)